drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 7. System Architecture:
 The proposed architecture for the Student Accommodation System project at Kolej Tun Dr Ismail will consist of three layers: the presentation layer, the application layer, and the data layer.

 - Presentation Layer: The presentation layer is the front-end of the system that users will interact with.
-It will consist of a web-based user interface built using the Bootstrap framework.
-The presentation layer will be responsible for presenting the data to the user and allowing them to interact with the system.
+It will consist of a web-based user interface built using the Bootstrap framework with HTML, CSS as well as JavaScript.
+The presentation layer will be responsible for presenting the data to the users and allowing them to interact with the system in order to improve the user experience.
 - Application Layer: The application layer is the middle layer of the system that will handle the business logic and data processing.
 It will consist of a back-end server built using Node.js and Express.js.
 The application layer will be responsible for processing requests from the front-end and communicating with the data layer.
 - Data Layer: The data layer is the back-end of the system that will store and manage the data.
 It will consist of a MongoDB database, which will be accessed using the Mongoose library.
 The data layer will be responsible for storing and retrieving data from the database.
+- Data Visualization Layer: The Data Visualization Layer will be responsible for presenting the data in an understandable and interactive format for the end-users.
+This layer will use visualization libraries which is D3.js.
 - Provide a detailed overview of the proposed system architecture including the tools and technologies that will be used to develop and deploy the system
 - Explain how the data will be stored, managed, and analyzed, as well as the hardware and software requirements needed to support the system.
 - Discuss the tools and frameworks that will be used for data visualization and analysis.